Advertiser Disclosure

 These are the four greatest expenses for people over the age of 65.
 After the age of 75, healthcare costs eclipse transportation, taking up 16% of your income, while transportation drops to 13.9%.

-To be clear, these are only averages.
+These are only the averages.
 How much each person spends on each category will vary.
-You shouldn’t set aside 17% of your budget for transportation if you live walking distance from your usual haunts, or you have satisfactory and inexpensive public transportation nearby.
+Don’t set aside 17% of your budget for transportation if you live walking distance from your usual haunts, or you have satisfactory and inexpensive public transportation nearby.

-In short, financial planning is not just for youngsters still building their lives and careers, saving for the kids’ college, and investing for retirement.
-Financial planning is for anyone who manages a household budget with an eye to maximizing its potential.
+In short, financial planning is not just for youngsters still building their lives and careers, saving for the kids’ college, or investing for retirement.
+Financial planning is for anyone who manages a household budget with an eye for maximizing its potential.

 There’s plenty to read on the subject online, in bookstores, and at the library.
-And the local community college or credit union can be a reliable source of information.
+Local community colleges or credit unions can be reliable sources of information, too.

 “If they have equity in their home,” Solomon says, “seniors can take advantage of reverse mortgages to pay off debts.
 For unsecured debts, they can enroll in a debt settlement or a management program.
 Bankruptcy for seniors should be their last choice at this advanced age.”

-Among the best for helping stressed consumers, including seniors, get on top of their financial are nonprofit credit counseling organizations.
+Among the best for helping stressed consumers get on top of their financials are nonprofit credit counseling organizations.
 Experts certified by these agencies have heard every horror story, and they know the tools to cure your financial nightmares — without cost or obligation.

 About The Author